Nonlinear thermodynamic computing out of equilibrium

-While classical forms of computing view thermal fluctuations as an obstacle to computation\c{bennett1982thermodynamics,landauer1991information,ceruzzi2003history}, thermodynamic computing uses thermal fluctuations as a means of doing computation\c{fry2005neural,conte2019thermodynamic,hylton2020thermodynamic,frank2017future,wolpert2019stochastic,fry2017physical,conte2019thermodynamic,wimsatt2021harnessing}.
+{\em Introduction---} In classical forms of computing, thermal fluctuations are an obstacle to computation\c{bennett1982thermodynamics,landauer1991information,ceruzzi2003history}; for thermodynamic computing, thermal fluctuations are the means of doing computation\c{fry2005neural,conte2019thermodynamic,hylton2020thermodynamic,frank2017future,wolpert2019stochastic,fry2017physical,conte2019thermodynamic,wimsatt2021harnessing}.
 Fluctuations can drive state changes in devices, and can be used to encode information.
-For instance, consider scalar degrees of freedom $x_i$ that interact via the bilinear couplings $J_{ij} x_i x_j$.
-If these degrees of freedom are placed in contact with a thermal bath at temperature $T$, then the equilibrium two-point correlations $\av{x_i x_j}_0 = \kt (J^{-1})_{ij}$ encode the elements of the matrix inverse of $J$.
-Thus measuring such correlations in equilibrium can be used to do matrix inversion\c{aifer2024thermodynamic,melanson2023thermodynamic}.
+For instance, consider a thermodynamic computer comprising scalar degrees of freedom $x_i$ that interact via the bilinear couplings $J_{ij} x_i x_j$.
+If this computer is placed in contact with a thermal bath at temperature $T$, then its equilibrium two-point correlations $\av{x_i x_j}_0 = \kt (J^{-1})_{ij}$ encode the elements of the matrix inverse of $J$.
+Thus measuring such correlations in equilibrium can be used to do matrix inversion\c{aifer2024thermodynamic,melanson2025thermodynamic}.